openfaas/workshop/lab3.md

 This file is used to manage the function - it has the name of the function, the Docker image and any other customisations needed.

-* Edit `requirements.txt`
+* Edit `./space-counter/requirements.txt`

 ```
-echo "requests" > ./space-counter/requirements.txt
+requests
 ```

-This tells the function it needs to use a third-party module for accessing websites.
+This tells the function it needs to use a third-party module named [requests](http://docs.python-requests.org/en/master/) for accessing websites over HTTP.

 * Write the function's code: